thednp/domparser/README.md

 ### Parse Results - DOM tree
-Lastly and most importantly, we can finally about the real result of the parser, the DOM tree:
+Lastly and most importantly, we can finally talk about the real result of the parser, the DOM tree:
 ```ts
 // work with the root
 console.log(root);